The Basins of Attraction of Soft Sphere Packings Are Not Fractal

-Finally, in Fig.~\ref{fig:Volumes}$(e)$, we show the DOS of the same basins, predicted by CVODE, and divided by that of a ball~\cite{Martiniani2016a,Casiulis2023}.
-This function measures how much sparser than a ball the basin becomes as $r$ grows.
-The accuracy of FIRE samples, Fig.~\ref{fig:Volumes}$(d)$, starts falling at distances slightly larger than the radius of the largest inscribed ball (where curves start dropping in Fig.~\ref{fig:Volumes}$(e)$), meaning that inaccuracy sets in when entering the basin ``tentacles''~\footnote{Note that the decay exponents of Fig.~\ref{fig:Volumes}$(e)$ (see inset) are much larger than those of panel $(d)$.
+Finally, in Fig.~\ref{fig:Volumes}$(e)$, we show the DOS of the same basins, predicted by CVODE, and divided by that of a sphere~\cite{Martiniani2016a,Casiulis2023}.
+This function measures how much sparser than a sphere the basin becomes as $r$ grows.
+The accuracy of FIRE samples, Fig.~\ref{fig:Volumes}$(d)$, starts falling at distances slightly larger than the radius of the largest inscribed sphere (where curves start dropping in Fig.~\ref{fig:Volumes}$(e)$), meaning that inaccuracy sets in when entering the basin ``tentacles''~\footnote{Note that the decay exponents of Fig.~\ref{fig:Volumes}$(e)$ (see inset) are much larger than those of panel $(d)$.
 Thus, interpreting Fig.~\ref{fig:Volumes}$(e)$ as the success rate of naïve Monte Carlo on a sphere~\cite{Casiulis2023}, the FIRE basin, while inaccurate, remains much more correlated with the true basin than uniform sampling.}.
-This also explains the growing disagreement between CVODE and optimizers as $N$ increases: in higher dimensions, the volume of the largest inscribed ball is vanishingly small~\cite{Casiulis2023} These discrepancies call into question the scope of results on the geometry of basins obtained with FIRE~\cite{Martiniani2016a, Martiniani2017,Martiniani2017a}.
+This also explains the growing disagreement between CVODE and optimizers as $N$ increases: in higher dimensions, the volume of the largest inscribed sphere is vanishingly small!~\cite{Casiulis2023} These discrepancies call into question the scope of results on the geometry of basins obtained with FIRE~\cite{Martiniani2016a, Martiniani2017,Martiniani2017a}.